 II-17.
-The persons listed below, being employees of ABC Radiopharmaceuticals engaged in the preparation and transport of packages containing radiopharmaceuticals, have received appropriate training that is commensurate with their duties:
+The persons listed below, being employees of ABC Radiopharmaceuticals engaged in the preparation and transport of packages containing medical radioisotopes, have received appropriate training that is commensurate with their duties:

-Mr./Ms. (Dispatch Staff/Driver)
+Mr./Ms.(Dispatch Staff/Driver)

-Mr./Ms. (Dispatch Staff/Driver)
+Mr./Ms.(Dispatch Staff/Driver)

-Mr./Ms. (Dispatch Staff/Driver)
+Mr./Ms.(Dispatch Staff/Driver)

-$II{-19}$ The training that the ev have received fulfils the appli
+II-18.
+The training that they have received fulfils the applicable requirements of the competent authority and the policies of ABC Radiopharmaceuticals.
+They will be subject to retraining every three years or at an interval specified by the competent authority.

 II-19.
-The training that they have received fulfils the applicable requirements of the competent authority and the policies of ABC Radiopharmaceuticals.
-They will be subject to retraining every two years.

-II-20.
-The RPP is part of ABC Radiopharmaceuticals' system of documents on the management system, including the documented policies, objectives and responsibilities of the management, and is subject to all the requirements of the management system for procedures and practices, such as document and version control, document review, issuing and review of instructions and procedures, and follow-up of non-conformances.
+The RPP and associated procedures are part of ABC Radiopharmaceuticals' management system, and are subject to management system processes such as document and version control, document review, issuing and review of instructions and procedures, and follow-up of non-conformances.